nrkno/core-icons/lib/readme.md

 Contains all icons

 - All icons follow [BEM naming conventions](http://getbem.com/) and are prefixed with `nrk-` to play nice with existing code.
-- For some icons an additional group name preceding icon name is included for categorization (e.g. `nrk-arrow-right`)
+- For some icons an additional group name preceding icon name is included for categorization like `nrk-arrow-right`

 ### Expressive

 Contains expressive variants of a subset of the baseline icons

-- Expressive icons are suffixed with `-expressive-` e.g. `nrk-tilgjengelighet-expressive`
+- Expressive icons are suffixed with `-expressive-` like `nrk-tilgjengelighet-expressive`

 ### Logo

 Contains all logos for Norsk rikskringkasting (NRK)

-- Logos have `nrk-logo-` prefix e.g. `nrk-logo-nrk`
+- Logos have `nrk-logo-` prefix like `nrk-logo-nrk`

 ## Browse icons